kevintruong/til/Networking,-Part-4:-Building-a-simple-TCP-Server.md

 To create a endpoint for networking communication.
 A new socket by itself is not particularly useful; though we've specified either a packet or stream-based connections it is not bound to a particular network interface or port.
 Instead socket returns a network descriptor that can be used with later calls to bind,listen and accept.

-## What is the purpose of calling `bind`
+## What is the purpose of calling `bind`?

 The `bind` call associates an abstract socket with an actual network interface and port.
 It is possible to call bind on a TCP client however it's unusually unnecessary to specify the outgoing port.

-## What is the purpose of calling `listen`
+## What is the purpose of calling `listen`?

 The `listen` call specifies the queue size for the number of incoming, unhandled connections i.e. that have not yet been assigned a network descriptor by `accept`
 Typical values for a high performance server are 128 or more.

 ## Why are server sockets passive?

 Server sockets do not actively try to connect to another host; instead they wait for incoming connections.
 Additionally, server sockets are not closed when the peer disconnects.
-Instead the client communicates with a separate active socket on the server.
+Instead the client communicates with a separate active socket on the server that is specific to that connection.

+Unique TCP connections are identified by the tuple `(source ip, source port, destination ip, destination port)` It is possible to have multiple connections from a web browser to the same server port (e.g. port 80) because the the source port on each arriving packet is unique. i.e. For a particular server port (e.g. port 80) there can be one passive server socket but multiple active sockets (one for each currently open connection) and the server's operating system maintains a lookup table that associates a unique tuple with active sockets, so that incoming packets can be correctly routed to the correct socket.

-## What is the purpose of calling `accept`
+## What is the purpose of calling `accept`?

 Once the server socket has been initialized the server calls `accept` to wait for new connections.
 Unlike `socket` `bind` and `listen`, this call will block. i.e. if there are no new connections, this call will block and only return when a new client connects.
+The returned TCP socket is associated with a particular tuple `(client IP, client port, server IP, server port)` and will be used for all future incoming and outgoing TCP packets that match this tuple.

 Note the `accept` call returns a new file descriptor.
 This file descriptor is specific to a particular client.
 It is common programming mistake to use the original server socket descriptor for server I/O and then wonder why networking code has failed.